 Associated Research Thrust:

-Laura Schulz is an Associate Professor of Cognitive Sciences in the Brain and Cognitive Sciences Department at MIT.
+Laura Schulz is a Professor of Cognitive Sciences in the Brain and Cognitive Sciences Department at MIT.

 The infrastructure of human cognition — our commonsense understanding of the physical and social world — is constructed during early childhood.
 I study the representations and learning mechanisms that underlie this feat.
 My research looks at 1) how children infer the concepts and causal relations that enable them to engage in accurate prediction, explanation, and intervention; 2) the factors that support curiosity and exploration, allowing children to engage in effective discovery and 3) how the social-communicative context (e.g., demonstrating evidence, explaining events, disagreeing about hypotheses) affects children’s learning.